spiroyster/qdcsg/README.md

 # csg
 Constructive Solid Geometry header only implementation.
+Not working yet ;)